 Eagle Scout and Girl Scout Gold Award Projects

 City staff work directly with individual Eagle Scout and Girl Scout Gold Award candidates to design a service project that matches your skills and ambitions.

-The city is always in need of volunteers to staff recreational and entertainment events such as the Traditional Holiday and Tree Lighting Ceremony, Summer Entertainment Series events, among others.
-Jobs include everything from event set-up, staffing ticket booths and concession stands to crowd control and tour guides at the Celery Flats Interpretive Center.
+The city is always in need of volunteers to staff recreational and special events such as the Traditional Holiday and Tree Lighting Ceremony, Family Fishing Fair, among others.
+Jobs include everything from event set-up, staffing ticket booths and concession stands to crowd control and parking assistance.

 City departments can often use the help of good volunteers, particularly the Office of the City Clerk and at the Portage Senior Center.
-Among other tasks, volunteers assist with election activities, reception duties and even drive the Senior Center bus.
+Among other tasks, volunteers assist with election activities, assist with special events at the Senior Center and even drive the Senior Center van.